Skip to main content

 Description: The National Institute of Family and Life Advocates and two pregnancy care centers are challenging Vermont state officials for unconstitutionally restricting the centers’ speech and provision of services.

-“Women who become unexpectedly pregnant should know they have life-affirming options available to them, from emotional support to practical resources,” said ADF Senior Counsel Kevin Theriot.
-“Vermont’s law, however, robs women of these options—it impedes women’s ability to receive critical services during a difficult time in their lives and suppresses the free-speech rights of faith-based pregnancy centers.
+“Women who become unexpectedly pregnant should know they have life-affirming options available to them, from emotional support to practical resources,” said ADF Legal Counsel Julia Payne.
+“That is what our clients offer to their communities, and that is why the court rightly saw fit for this lawsuit to proceed.
+Not only does Vermont’s law force faith-based pregnancy centers in the state to speak and act against their conscience; it also robs women of these options and impedes their ability to receive critical services during a difficult time in their lives.
 Pregnancy centers should be free to serve women and offer the support they need without fear of unjust government punishment.
-We are urging the court to support the rights of these critical care services.”
+As our case continues, we will urge the court to support the rights of pregnancy centers that provide these critical care services.”

-The Vermont law specifically targets pro-life pregnancy centers as “limited services” providers because they do not refer or perform abortions.
+The law specifically targets pro-life pregnancy centers as “limited services” providers because they do not refer for or perform abortions.
 Under the law, the state attorney general has the authority to fine pregnancy centers up to $10,000 if she believes its life-affirming messages are misleading.

-The law applies only to pro-life pregnancy centers—an abortion clinic that provides identical information would not be subject to the law.
-Also, the law does not define “misleading,” so it is left up to the discretion of the attorney general.
+The law applies only to pro-life pregnancy centers.
+An abortion facility that provides identical information would not be subject to the law.

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.